 Praxis Precision Medicines, Inc. ("Praxis" or the "Company") is a clinical-stage biopharmaceutical company translating genetic insights into the development of therapies for central nervous system ("CNS") disorders characterized by neuronal imbalance.
 The Company has established a broad portfolio, including multiple disclosed programs across CNS disorders, including depression, epilepsy, movement disorders and pain syndromes, with three clinical-stage product candidates.
 The Company intends to develop differentiated therapies that can deliver long-term benefits to human health by meaningfully impacting patients and society.
 The Company's most advanced programs, PRAX-114 and PRAX-944, are currently in Phase 2/3 and Phase 2 development, respectively.
 PRAX-114 is an extrasynaptic GABAA receptor preferring positive allosteric modulator currently being developed for the treatment of major depressive disorder and perimenopausal depression.
-The Company plans to initiate Phase 2 trials of PRAX-114 in post-traumatic stress disorder and essential tremor ("ET") in the second half of 2021.
-PRAX-944 is a selective small molecule inhibitor of T-type calcium channels currently being developed for the treatment of ET.
-The Company plans to initiate a Phase 2 trial of PRAX-944 in Parkinson's disease in the first half of 2022.
+The Company plans to initiate Phase 2 trials of PRAX-114 in post-traumatic stress disorder and essential tremor ("ET") in the second half of 2021 and intends to disclose plans for a Phase 2b trial in women with menopausal and mood symptoms in the second half of 2021.
+PRAX-944 is a selective small molecule inhibitor of T-type calcium channels currently being developed for the treatment of 2022.